palderman/DataSciAg/exercises/R-markdown-data-analysis.md

 This is a follow-up to [R Markdown Basics]({{ site.baseurl }}/exercises/R-markdown-basics).

-You now have all the data read into and you are read to begin your analysis.
+You now have all the data read into R and you are ready to begin your analysis.
 You consult with a colleague who has done this kind of work for Dr. Raun before and are delighted to discover that she uses R, too.
 She shares a function with you that she wrote to automate parts of the analysis: